thomasf/solarized-css/index.md

 ## What?

-This project aim is to provide general solarized light and dark themes for HTML documents.
+This project aim is to provide general solarized light and dark colorschemes for HTML documents.

-Basically I wanted a [solarized](http://ethanschoonover.com/solarized) theme for [org-mode](http://orgmode.org) HTML exports.
+Basically I wanted [solarized](http://ethanschoonover.com/solarized) colorschemes for [org-mode](http://orgmode.org) HTML exports.
 It is supposed to be used as a single stylesheet for HTML documents that uses regular HTML elements.

 ## Targeted integrations